lab1092/blender-manual_ja/manual/interface/introduction.rst

    :align: right
    :scale: 50%

-If you are familiar with Blender 2.4x or other 3D software such as Maya, 3ds Max or XSI, you will immediately notice that Blender is quite different from what you are used to seeing.
+If you are familiar with other 3D software you will immediately notice that Blender is quite different from what you are used to seeing.
 However you will soon see similarities with your previous software, like a *3D Viewport*, an *Outliner* and a *Timeline*.
 If this is the first time you have used any 3D software, you may be a little lost.